September 20, 2017 8:39 am

 … And don’t get me started on this kitchen.
 It’s such a mish-mash of differently shaped cupboards, spider webs and ancient fixtures and fittings.
 All part of a successful renovation project though, right?
 The worse the before, the better the after?!

-The conservatory below is renovation part deux… We will be knocking it down and rebuilding a solid extension that will flow from the main living space.
+The conservatory below is renovation part deux… We will be knocking it down and rebuilding a solid extension that will flow from the main part of the house creating a sort of multi-level living space and I can’t wait.

-Lots of work to be done in the garden also but it’s going to be the most gorgeous little walled courtyard.
+Lots of work to be done in the garden too but it’s going to be the most gorgeous walled courtyard when it’s finished.
 You probably won’t believe it but these pictures were taken after a good few hours of weeding!
 Before we bought it, the house had been sat empty for the best part of a year so it was pretty jungle-like out there, weeds sprouting up out of every last little crack, of which there are many.

 It’s definitely not a palace (just yet) and I’ve already reached absolute decision fatigue but I’m so in love with it and I can’t wait to move in and make it our home.